-Within each of these categories, I then sorted the works in ascending order of their existing Köchel number and assigned a new three-digit number to each.
+Within each of these categories, I then sorted the works in ascending order of their existing Köchel (K⁶, not K¹) number and assigned a new three-digit number to each.
 To take the example of the first few symphonies, therefore:

 Having thus assigned thematic and sequential numbers within the thematic sections, you join the two-digit and three digit numbers together to create a single DZ number.
-Thus symphony no 3 is DZ 01003 – and you pronounce that as ‘Dee Zed Oh One Oh Oh Three’, not as ‘Dee Zed One Thousand and Three’: the leading zeroes in each part of a DZ number are significant and need to be pronounced so you know they are there!
-Tag your music files with that number at the front of your ‘album name’ and you will discover that Mozart’s music comes in nicely-discrete ‘chunks’ in your music player, making it easy to scroll for a symphony here, an opera there, a string quartet somewhere else…
+Thus symphony no 35 is DZ 01048 - and you pronounce that as 'Dee Zed Oh One Oh Four Eight', not as 'Dee Zed One Thousand and Forty Eight': the leading zeroes in each part of a DZ number are significant and need to be pronounced so you know they are there!
+Tag your music files with that number at the front of your 'album name' and you will discover that Mozart's music comes in nicely-discrete 'chunks' in your music player, making it easy to scroll for a symphony here, an opera there, a string quartet somewhere else...

 As a thematic section ends and a new one begins, the sequential number resets.
 Thus:

 |Motet "God is our Refuge" (Psalm 46:1)

 |Offertory for Soprano, SATB & Orchestra "In Festo St. Benidicti"